-Visiting monuments isn’t on the top of my sightseeing list; however I heard Pont du Gard was a “must”.
+Visiting monuments isn’t on the top of my sightseeing list; however Pont du Gard is a “must”.

 Or so I thought.
 I could have spent hours there if I had wanted to go into a deep study of Roman aqueducts and water systems.
 There were exhibits of early Roman baths, latrines and more.
 I was particularly taken with the displays of numerous artifacts unearthed from the earliest days of the bridge, into the 6th century, when it was in constant use.
 A near-real sized replica of a worksite demonstrated how the bridge and aqueduct were constructed.
 Faux pulleys operated by mannequins showed how the stones were lifted into place.
 The theatrical set seemed quite authentic and very well done.

 Armed with a small bit of the history of Pont du Gard, I was ready to see the real thing.
 Back into the heat and scorching sun, I walked down a short path where the occasional tourists– and dogs — were taking their time getting to the monument.